 Tip: Many PCTs later train to become Licensed Practical Nurses (LPNs) or Registered Nurses (RNs).
 Starting as a PCT is often a stepping stone.

 If you want to get into healthcare without years of schooling, becoming a Patient Care Technician is a strong choice.
-South Carolina has several reputable schools that can prepare you in less than a year.
+South Carolina has several reputable schools that can prepare you in about a year.

 Here's what you should do next: